Home › How Litigation Costs Behave > When costs continue after the outcome is already clearWhen costs continue after the outcome is already clear

 Despite this, activity often continues.

-A narrowing outcome does not necessarily produce a corresponding reduction in activity.
+A narrowing outcome does not necessarily produce a corresponding reduction in work.

 A narrowing outcome, with continuing activity